willbowditch/airbyte/airbyte-integrations/connectors/destination-sftp-json/README.md

 # Sftp-Json source connector

-This is the repository for the Sftp-Json source connector, written in Python.
+This is the repository for the SFTP-JSON destination connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/sftp-json).

 ## Local development